Service Dress (British Army): Scottish Variations

 Scottish Highland pattern uniforms differed in the wearing of tartan kilts or trews, rather than trousers or breeches and in alterations in the design of the tunic and jacket to make them resemble the traditional Highland doublet type – notably in cutting away the skirts at the front of the tunic to allow the wearing of a sporran.
 Most Scottish regiments did not wear the service dress peaked cap but either the Glengarry or Tam O'Shanter.

 Tropical variation

 There were also lightweight uniforms for wear in warmer climates, known as Khaki Drill (KD).
 The Officers' was little different in cut, but the Other Ranks tunic was distinguished from the temperate service dress by having only the breast pockets.
 Both were made from a lighter cloth (both in weight, and in shade).
 Trousers were often replaced by Bermuda shorts.
 The same cap was generally worn, however, if worn at all – pith helmets, covered in khaki cloth, continued to be the norm in warm climates up to the Second World War.
+Only officers are issued this dress today, on posting to tropical areas, as No.4 Dress.